Lion trade

-In just 20 years, African lion populations have fallen by 43% with only 20,000 left in the wild.
+In just 20 years, African lion populations have fallen by 43%, with as few as 20,000 left in the wild.
 Now extinct in 24 of their former range states, we urgently need to address the threats facing this iconic species.

-The rapid growth of human populations coupled with agricultural and settlement expansion has led to declining wildlife habitats and increasing human-wildlife conflict around the world.
+The growth of human populations, coupled with competition for land, has led to declining wildlife habitats and increasing human-wildlife conflict around the world.

-Lion populations are becoming increasingly isolated and threatened as a result of a change in land use due to human pressure, genetic distribution and their ability to healthily procreate.
+Lion populations are becoming increasingly isolated and threatened due to changes in land use by humans, affecting their genetic distribution and ability to healthily procreate.

-However, a newer and far more urgent concern facing the species is the rapid growth of lion poaching to fuel the consumptive trade in lion bones from Asia.
+Another concern facing the species is the potential growth of lion poaching to fuel the consumptive trade in lion bones from Asia.

 DSWF actively campaigns for: